 In 2010, I decided to return to this small mine I had first visited in 2000.
 It is still a pleasant and quiet hike to this little remote valley.
 I had come out here before to see a small and seldom visited miner’s cabin.
 Now, I wanted to see if it was still standing.

 The Bald Peak Mine (also known as the CB Mine) was probably built in the 1930s Depression era, but I found signs that there was a camp here long before that time.
-Information on the mine is hard to find but it looks like it was a gold mine.
+Information on the mine is hard to find, but it looks like it was a gold mine.
 One report states that the white rock on the hillside is a talc deposit.
-It does look like one from a distance, but I doubt think it is talc.
-The main mine is across the canyon and consists of some small workings with a steep rail tramway down to an ore bin.
+It does look like one from a distance, but I doubt it is talc.
+The main mine is across the canyon and consists of small workings with a steep rail tramway down to an ore bin.

 Sadly, sometime between 2000 and 2010, the cabin blew down.